Wanaiysha/mppnp/README.md

  cp -r run_template run_test
  cd run_test
 ```
-   - Edit ppn_frame.Here some inputs I made with the SE files.You can refer to the definitions in the documentation to change them later based on your work.( Make sure you have have ppn_physics,ppn_solver,ppn_frames,istopedatabase in the run directory.Also you want to check if NPDATA file exist in NuPPN/physics directory )
+   - Edit ppn_frame.
+Here are some inputs I made with the SE files.You can refer to the definitions in the documentation and change them later based on your work. ( Make sure you have have ppn_physics,ppn_solver,ppn_frames,istopedatabase in the run directory.Also you want to check if NPDATA file exist in NuPPN/physics directory )
 ```
 &ppn_frame
 	iabuini = 11    ! initialisation